Director of Diversion & Outreach

 Being part of the CwD team has brought Krista joy through the unconditional relationships she has made with community members both similar and different from herself.
-She started volunteering for CwD in 2015, and thanks to a grant from the Kate B. Reynolds Trust, joined the staff as Organizational Administrator in the fall of 2018.
+She started volunteering for CwD in 2015, and joined the staff as Organizational Administrator in the fall of 2018.
 Krista also helps support the HEARRT project and transitioned into her current role October of 2020.

 Mark is proud to be part of the CwD team because we see everyone in our community as equal, treat everyone with respect, and have compassion and empathy for people facing crisis moments.
 He was one of the first volunteers at the Community First Center when it opened in 2017, joined the Overflow Shelter staff as a monitor in 2018 and began his new full-time role with CwD in October of 2020.